j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Fractals may be infinite, yet can't 'exist'
 til one approaches them.

+It is the approach which makes the infinite, uncovers it.

 I stare into your infinite face
 some Saturday mornings, before you wake.